-Caroline is a respected, passionate and award-winning filmmaker who combines a strong television background with significant experience of senior management.
-She has run large, complex teams in the UK and around the world, including Afghanistan and the Arctic, and her network credits include the BBC, BBC Current Affairs, ITV1, Channel 4 and Discovery International.
+Caroline is a respected, passionate and award-winning filmmaker who has run large complex teams around the world, including Afghanistan and the Arctic.
+Her network credits include the BBC, BBC Current Affairs, ITV1, Channel 4 and Discovery International.

 Since 1979, Paul has been involved with CTVC and the Rank Foundation.
 He sailed through the ranks within the finance department before becoming the Rank Foundation’s Finance Director.
 With the promise of endless tea and coffee, CTVC poached Paul back in 2012 where he is an integral member of the senior management team.
 He is also a regularly outspoken Tottenham Hotspur fan.

-Paul is an award-winning and innovative Studio Manager and Producer, with particular experience in interactive drama, features and promotions.
+Paul is an award-winning and innovative Producer, with particular experience in drama, features and promotions.
 From a background in sound design he went on to direct actors, produce video and create websites and apps for the BBC and others.
+With CTVC he has produced programmes for the BBC World Service and numerous episodes of the Things Unseen podcast.
 He has also sung backing vocals for Screaming Lord Sutch.

 Bob joined TrueTube in 2010 having taught RE for 15 years in Kenya, Birmingham and East London.
 Originally employed as an education writer, he rose through the ranks to seize editorial control of the site, and now wields his power like a mighty sword.
 He's responsible for TrueTube's creative direction - writing, producing and hopefully always educating our young audience.
 He also drinks a lot of tea.